Michael Thomas

 Overview

-Michael Thomas advises and litigates in relation to all areas of the UK tax code.
-His practice covers business tax, private client work and VAT.
-He has a particular interest in property tax and has advised on some of the UK’s largest real estate transactions and development projects.
-It has been said that “he has a strong tax record of success in tax litigation”, is “ahead of the game when it comes to property taxation” and "the go-to man for stamp duty land tax."
-Michael sits on the tax committee of The Country Landowners Association.
+Michael Thomas is "a proper technician” who advises and litigates in relation to all areas of the UK tax code.
+He deals with business taxes, capital taxes and indirect taxes; often in respect of the same matter.
+Michael has a particular interest in tax issues which relate to property and has advised on some of the UK’s largest real estate transactions and investment structures as well as countless development projects.
+It has been said that he is “ahead of the game when it comes to property taxation” and “is an expert on corporate tax and tax treaties.”

 Privacy Policy